-Persons subject to this Policy, as defined in Section I.B, are expected to cooperate fully with the Vice Provost for Research and other CMU officials in the review of allegations and the conduct of Inquiries and Investigations.
-Employees and students are expected to disclose any and all evidence within their possession or knowledge to the Vice Provost for Research or other CMU officials on Research Misconduct allegations.
-Further, CMU officials, employees and students shall cooperate fully and completely with federal research sponsors in their conduct of Inquiries and Investigations, their oversight of CMU Inquiries and Investigations, and any follow up actions.
+Persons subject to this Policy, as defined in Section I.B, are expected to cooperate fully with the VPRI and other CMU officials in the review of allegations and the conduct of Inquiries and Investigations.
+Employees and students are expected to disclose any and all evidence within their possession or knowledge to the VPRI or other CMU officials on Research Misconduct allegations.
+Further, CMU officials, employees, and students shall cooperate fully and completely with federal research sponsors in their conduct of Inquiries and Investigations, their oversight of CMU Inquiries and Investigations, and any follow up actions.